EiTaNBaRiBoA/AsyncScene/README.md

         $LevelStartLabel.show()
     )

-    # The loader automatically cleans itself up, so no need to call change_scene() here if it's automatic?
-    # Note: If operation is Replace (default), you still need to call change_scene()
-    # usually inside loading_completed.
-The transition handles the visual,
-    # but change_scene() swaps the nodes.
+	# Note: Even with a transition, we must call change_scene() to swap the nodes.
+    # We do this when loading completes.
     loader.loading_completed.connect(func(l): l.change_scene())

     loader.start()